A Muslim Woman Took Pictures In Front Of Anti-Muslim Protesters And The Internet Thinks They’re Magnificent

 Shaymaa Ismaa’eel is an internet superstar.

-Up until the beginning of this week, the 24-year-old behavioral therapist from the DC area wouldn’t have imagined in her dreams that she would soon be an internet celebrity.
-But a simple action she took against bigotry on her way to a convention Saturday morning would change her life.
+Until recently, the 24-year-old behavioral therapist from the DC area wouldn’t have ever imagined that she would soon be an internet celebrity.
+That all changed when, on her way to a convention Saturday morning, she took a stance against bigotry.

-Ismaa’eel went to attend the Islamic Circle of North America convention when she encountered a bunch of people, mostly white males, protesting outside.
-These protesters were carrying-Muslim placards, verbally abusing them and harassing people who had come to attend the convention with loudspeakers.
-A lot of young people who had come to attend the convention were visibly disgruntled, but no one quite knew how to react to such a blatant display of bigotry.
+Ismaa’eel went to attend an Islamic Circle of North America convention when she encountered a group of protestors outside the convention.
+These protesters were carrying anti-Muslim placards and were using loudspeakers to verbally abuse and harass those who had come out to attend the convention.
+A number of young people who had come to attend the convention were visibly disgruntled, but no one quite knew how to react to such a blatant display of bigotry.

 Until Ismaa’eel stepped in.